 Nothing says "We don't value small businesses" like penalizing them for not processing enough transactions.
 Unfortunately, most small merchants soon realize that their low monthly fee is actually quite high.

-Processors place "monthly minimums" on the total fees generated from Visa/MasterCard transactions, meaning that if you don't process enough payments, you are paying for them anyways.
+Processors place "monthly minimums" on the total fees generated from Visa/Mastercard transactions, meaning that if you don't process enough payments, you are paying for them anyway.
 To add insult to injury, some processors even call these "low achiever fees".

 Most processors have cancellation fees or early termination fees.
 Instead of providing a good service at a good rate to keep your business, they implement long-term contracts to try and deter merchants from switching to a more affordable provider.